EYBlockchain/starlight/README.md

 ##### Updating test cases

 Run the steps above.
-Warning: this will overwrite existing 'expected' data with new data.
+**Warning:** this will overwrite existing 'expected' data with new data.

 ##### Adding/Updating _all_ test cases

-Use the flag `--write-all` instead of `--write <fileName`. **WARNING** this will overwrite all 'expected' test files.
+Use the flag `--write-all` instead of `--write <fileName`.
+**Warning:** this will overwrite all 'expected' test files.
 Only use if you know what you're doing.

 #### circuit